visionequipment/arp/docs/architecture.md

 # Architecture

-The solution consists of the following components:
+The solution consists of the following (hardware and software) components:
 - the ROSE-AP application, called TrackGen, which is a Flask application that processes point clouds (extracted in an intelligent way by the vision system) and returns trajectories for the target application.
 - a tailored FIWARE connector that acts also as vision system, acquires images from an USB camera, generates point clouds from images